ibm-cloud-docs/dr-automation-powervs/create-instance-powervs.md

 2. In the **search box**, type {{site.data.keyword.DR_full}} and click the corresponding tile.
 3. Select the Disaster Recovery location from the drop-down list.
 Select the deployment type **PowerVS DR Automation** or **PowerVS Private Cloud support** for the pricing plan.

-Choose **IBM Cloud** or **Client location**, depending on your deployment model.
+4. Choose **IBM Cloud** or **Client location**, depending on your deployment model.

 > **Note**:
+>
-- > If you select PowerVS Private Cloud support, a Managed VM for disaster recovery is provisioned within your  PowerVS workspace.
+> - If you select PowerVS Private Cloud support, a Managed VM for disaster recovery is provisioned within your  PowerVS workspace.
-- > To enable this feature, ensure that you have at least one PowerVS workspace available in your location.
+> - To enable this feature, ensure that you have at least one PowerVS workspace available in your location.
 When you select this plan in the External Orchestrator UI, a list of available workspaces is displayed.
-- > From the list, you can choose the appropriate workspace and enable the workload you want to protect with disaster recovery.
+> - From the list, you can choose the appropriate workspace and enable the workload you want to protect with disaster recovery.

-4. In the Configure details section, provide a name for the instance and select the appropriate resource group.
+5. In the Configure details section, provide a name for the instance and select the appropriate resource group.
    - You can create a new resource group if needed by clicking **Create resource group**.
-5. *(Optional)* You can add user tags for better instance management (e.g., `env:dev`, `version-1`).
+6. *(Optional)* You can add user tags for better instance management (e.g., `env:dev`, `version-1`).
-6. If you want to enable **High Availability(HA)** for the orchestrator, check the box labeled **Deploy orchestrator with HA**.
-   > **Note**: If you select **Deploy orchestrator with HA**, two virtual machines will be created—one as the primary and the other as a standby for disaster recovery events.

 7. Once you've entered all the necessary information, review the details and **click** Create Resource.
 8. You will be redirected to the **Service details** page, where you can manage your newly created DR instance.